asilcetin/smart-diary/README.md

 7- Work in Android Studio on the project and after you make some changes use these commands:

+    git pull (get the updated files)

     git status (to see the files you changed)

-    git add . (to add all changed files to stage)
+    git add -A (to add all changed files to stage)

     git commit -m "add your change message" (commit changes)